danielGPGT/customer-portal/loyalty_portal_PRD.md

 **User Story:** As a user, I want to refer friends to earn bonus points.

 **Requirements:**
+- Each user has ONE persistent referral code (reusable for unlimited referrals)
-- Enter friend's email
+- Enter friend's email (optional - for direct invitations)
-- Generate unique referral link
-- Share via email, SMS, WhatsApp, Copy link
+- Share referral link via email, SMS, WhatsApp, or copy link
+- Same link can be shared with multiple friends
-- Track referral status
+- Track referral status for each signup
 - See pending/completed referrals
 - Terms & conditions clear

 **Acceptance Criteria:**
+- [ ] Each user has one persistent referral code
-- [ ] Can enter and validate email
+- [ ] Can enter and validate email (optional)
-- [ ] Referral link generated and unique
+- [ ] Referral link generated and persistent (same code always)
+- [ ] Same link can be used by multiple friends
 - [ ] Multiple share methods work
-- [ ] Email invitation sent
+- [ ] Email invitation sent (if email provided)
-- [ ] Referral tracked correctly
+- [ ] Referral tracked correctly for each signup
 - [ ] Status updates in real-time

 **Referral Flow:**